Conditional Coverage Diagnostics for Conformal Prediction: Experiments

-We next compare conditional coverage metrics across the most widely used conformal prediction strategies.
-In particular, we build upon the benchmarking framework of \citet{dheur2025unified} to evaluate multivariate regression conformal prediction methods.
-For each strategy, we first train the underlying predictive model and then conformalize its outputs using the standard split conformal prediction procedure.
-Detailed descriptions of all strategies are provided in Appendix~\ref{app:benchmarking:strategies}.
+We compare conditional coverage metrics across several widely adopted conformal prediction strategies.
+In particular, we build upon the benchmarking framework of \citet{dheur2025unified} to evaluate multivariate regression CP methods across 12 datasets (six of which feature multi-dimensional responses).

-Our evaluation is conducted on several datasets commonly used in regression studies.
-Dataset specifications and algorithmic details are reported in Appendix~\ref{app:dataset:information}.

-All experiments are repeated ten times, and we report averaged estimates across runs.
-We distinguish between univariate regression ($Y \in \mathbb{R}$) and multivariate regression ($Y \in \mathbb{R}^k$, for $k \geq 2$) to highlight how conditional coverage behaves under increasing output dimensionality.
-The univariate results are deferred to Appendix~\ref{app:additional:experiments}.